mpaguilar/msa-toy/DOCSTRINGS.md

 Handle time-sensitive information consistency.

 Args:
     facts: List of Fact objects to evaluate for temporal consistency.
+Each fact may contain a timestamp.

 Returns:
     A float between 0.0 and 1.0 representing the temporal consistency score.
+A higher score indicates better consistency.

 Notes:
     1. Initializes the consistency score to a default value of 0.9.